 Hotel Las Casitas

 Perhaps inspired by its very pretty courtyard, fountains, statues and shady garden of tropical plants, beloved Mexican poet Alán Gorosave once inhabited this hotel.
 The restaurant serves decent food and has an open-fire grill.
 The rooms are simple and somewhat threadbare, but smell like cinnamon and oranges and are decorated with traditional fabrics and artwork.
 Telephone: 52 615 153 0019

 Playa Frambes Lighthouse Resort

 Playa Frambes Lighthouse Resort has 3 two-bedroom 800 square foot detached hotel suites and a lighthouse.
 Onsite swimming pool, completely solar powered and green lifestyle hotel.
-For more information, pricing, or to reserve your room, visit Playa Frambes Lighthouse Resort
+The resort offers 50 traditional Mexican style rooms, cottages and our newest luxurious villas.
+Adjacent to the Hotel, we offer an RV Trailer park with permanent and temporary occupants, open all year to accommodate weary travelers.
+Web: Playa Frambes Lighthouse Resort